TUDelft-CITG/coastpy/README.md

 ## Data

+2025-08-31: All data stored under the Azure storage CoCliCo account will from now on require a SAS token (available upon reasonable request from Deltares) because the CoCliCo project, including its funding for cloud storage, is finished.

 The data that is produced with this software can be directly accessed via the cloud using tools like [DuckDB](https://duckdb.org/docs/installation/?version=stable&environment=cli&platform=macos&download_method=package_manager);